Cohort applications now open

 Bias Cut

-Bias cut is a fabric cutting technique in which the fabric is cut at a 45-degree angle to the selvage (grain line), resulting in enhanced drape, stretch, and a body-skimming silhouette in the finished garment.
+Bias cut is a fabric cutting technique in which the fabric is cut at a 45-degree angle to the selvage (grain line),pioneered by Madeleine Vionnet in the 1920s, requiring 15–25% more fabric and commanding premium CMT charges of $8–$50+ (₹728–₹4,550+) per garment globally, creating the signature fluid drape seen in luxury fashion from Versace to Reformation.

 Read more